The Presbyterian Church in Morristown is led by committed members and professionals who believe in serving Christ and the community at large.

 (973) 538-1776 Ext.
 2018

-Jeanne Mueller has been the director of the PCM Nursery School since August 2015.
-She was a teacher at the school for ten years and was a member of the Advisory Board.
-The Nursery School has ten staff members teaching six classes that provide an outstanding early childhood experience for 80 children.
-Jeanne has two children, a daughter at Butler University and a son at Morristown High School.
-Both children attended the Nursery School.
+Jeanne Mueller has been the Director of the PCM Nursery School since August 2015.
+She was a teacher at the school for ten years and a member of the Advisory Board.
+The Nursery School has six staff members teaching classes that provide an outstanding early childhood experience for children ages 2.5 years through age 5.
+Jeanne has two children, a daughter who is a teacher in Indianapolis and a son who is a 2023 graduate of the University of Oregon.
+Both of her children attended the Nursery School.
 Jeanne and her staff help to continue the level of excellence that has been established at the school.

 (973) 540-1114 Ext.
 2023